Automated Creation of Digital Cousins for Robust Policy Learning

-A policy trained in simulation with ACDC can successfully transfer to the real world and open a cabinet.
+A policy trained in simulation with digital cousins can successfully transfer to the real world and open a cabinet.

 for Robust Policy Learning